Tolga-Karahan/Basic-Scripts/README.md

 # Basic-Scripts
-Some basic scripts written for system programming course
+Some basic scripts written for system programming course.